earthai-tech/pycsamt/README.md

 * **Definition**

-    CSAMT is a geophysical method well-established  as a resistivity exploration tool in deep geological structure detection.
+    CSAMT is a frequency-domain electromagnetic method well-established  as a resistivity exploration tool in deep geological structure detection.
 The method is broadly applied in  diverse of exploration problems such as mineral, hydrocarbon,  groundwater resources, as well as mapping the fault-zones etc.

 * **Purpose**